justincfeng/cereal.jl/README.md

 ## Literature

 To our knowledge, the particular algorithms implemented in this code do not yet appear in the literature, though they are a straightforward consequence of the existence of a spacelike or timelike configuration hyperplane discussed in Coll et al., Class.Quant.Grav.
 27 (2010) 065013 (see also Fig. 3 of Coll et al., Phys.
 Rev. D 86, 084036 (2012)).
 The algorithm implemented here is chosen for its conceptual simplicity, and for its relative efficiency.
 It should be mentioned that the formula described in Coll et al., Class.Quant.Grav.
 27 (2010) 065013 has been implemented in a code described in Puchades et al., Astrophys.Space Sci.
-341 (2012) 631-643.
+341 (2012) 631-643 (we also include in this repository an implementation in the file srl.jl, which is structured similarly to cereal.jl).
 Another algorithm which accomplishes the same is described in Kostić et al., Class.
 Quantum Grav.
 32 (2015) 215004 and Čadež et al., Advanced Concepts Team, ARIADNA final report (09/1301), European Space Agency, 2010.
 Further details will be provided in an upcoming paper.